joaoanes/devops-workshop-pub/slides/day1/4exercisessh.md

 ---
 layout: center
+transition: view-transition
+mdc: true
 ---

-## Then allow port 22 to be listened to
+## Then allow port 22 to be listened to {.inline-block.view-transition-fin}

 <v-click>